pinellolab/EPInformer/README.md

 This repository can be used to run the EPInformer model and get gene expression predictions and prioritize enhancer-gene interactions for input sequences and epigenomic signals.

-We also provide information and instructions for how to train different versions of EPInformer given diffenet inputs including DNA sequence, epigemoic signals and chomatine conate
+We also provide information and instructions for how to train different versions of EPInformer given diffenet inputs including DNA sequence, epigemoic signals and chomatine contacts.

 ### Requirements